elinat98/20.440-final-project/README.md

 # Data

+Datasets and premade network file are stored in the `data` folder.
+Files that are `.tsv` or `.csv` files are raw data directly from the source (ie PharmGKB, or DTC), whereas `.json` files are premade dictionaries mapping entries of a dataset to a common identifier ie UniProt ID or CHEMBL ID.
+These were generated with separate data processessing scripts.
+The `network.gpickle` file was generated in python with the `networkx` package as a heterogenous network using data from the dataset files included in the `data` folder, using the `.json` dictionaries to map entries to common identifiers.

 # Installation and Running
 This guide explains how to set up your environment and run the network analysis code for a given network (saved in a .gpickle format)